Fort Pitt, Kent

 Fort Pitt is a Napoleonic era fort on the high ground of the boundary between Chatham and Rochester, Kent.

-A fort on the site was proposed as early as 1779 by Hugh Debbieg, then Chief Engineer at Chatham.
-In 1783 the land was purchased by the Board of Ordnance and 4.5 million bricks were deposited there in preparation for construction.
+A fortification on the site was proposed as early as October 1779 by Hugh Debbieg, then Chief Engineer at Chatham.
+During April 1783 the land was purchased by the Board of Ordnance and 4.5 million bricks were deposited there in preparation for construction of Fort Pitt.
 (Nothing immediately followed, however, and the bricks were instead used for the rebuilding of the Lines).

-The fort was finally built between 1805 and 1819.
-At that point, the Napoleonic Wars having ended, it ceased being manned as a fort and instead became an important military hospital.
-In the 1820s-50s it was the only General (as opposed to regimental) Military Hospital in England, and, until the opening of Netley Hospital in 1863, it was considered the de facto Headquarters of the Army Medical Department.
-Fort Pitt Hospital closed in the 1920s, since when the surviving buildings have housed a girls' grammar school.
+Fort Pitt was finally built between 1805 and 1819.
+At that point, the Napoleonic Wars having ended, it ceased being manned as a defensive installation and instead became an important military hospital.
+From March 1824 to February 1857 it was the only General Military Hospital, as opposed to Regimental Military Hospital, in England, and, until the opening of Netley Hospital in 1863, it was considered the de facto Headquarters of the Army Medical Department.
+Fort Pitt Hospital closed in the 1920s, since then the surviving buildings have housed a girls' grammar school.

 History

 The original hospital

 In 1793 Chatham was one of five sites selected by the new Army Medical Board for the establishment of a General (as opposed to regimental) Hospital.
 Towards the end of the century an establishment of medical personnel was appointed and work was begun on the hospital building.
-The intention had been that the hospital would function as part of the 'Depôt of Recruits and Invalids' which had been established at Chatham in the 1770s.
-In June 1801, however, the Depôt was removed to Parkhurst on the Isle of Wight (to be closer to Spithead, the usual embarkation point for troops serving overseas).
-The Depôt Hospital establishment went with it; so when the hospital building was finally completed, towards the end of that year, it found itself without a function.
-Two years later, at the start of the Napoleonic Wars, the hospital was finally opened in an attempt to re-establish a General Hospital for the army at Chatham; but it did not prove successful (a later report by the Commissioners of Military Enquiry described the facility at that time as being fully equipped with an establishment of 'Officers, Stewards, Nurses, &c.', but 'without a single patient').
+The intention had been that the hospital would function as part of the 'Depôt of Recruits and Invalids' which had been established at Chatham during October 1772.
+In June 1801, however, the Depôt of Recruits and Invalids was removed to Parkhurst on the Isle of Wight in Hampshire (to be closer to Spithead, the usual embarkation point for troops serving overseas).
+The established Depôt Hospital went with it; so when the medical building was finally completed by December 1801, it found itself without a function.
+Two years later, at the start of the Napoleonic Wars, the hospital was finally opened in an attempt to re-establish a General Hospital for the British Army at Chatham; but it did not prove successful (a later report by the Commissioners of Military Enquiry described the General Hospital at that time as being fully equipped with an establishment of 'Officers, Stewards, Nurses, &c.', but 'without a single patient').
 Over the next year or so, the hospital was gradually run down and it closed in April 1805; later that same year the building was turned over to barrack accommodation, and the fort was constructed around it.